Back to overview

 Please outline your area of expertise.
 What might you do in a typical day?

-What do you most enjoy about your career as a barrister and why?
+What’s the most challenging aspect about being a barrister and why?

 Describe the chambers in three words.